diigel/diigel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Sehat Digital Nusantara, PT
+- 🔭 I’m currently working on Appsku Aplikasi Indonesia, PT
 - 🌱 I’m currently learning Pamulang University
 - 👯 I’m looking to collaborate on Android Development